 Here at Quiet Walker Lodge we are always concerned about healthy food.
 A friend of mine shared with me the EWG’s 2011 Shopper’s guide to pesticides in produce.
 I was shocked to find that apples have the highest amount of pesticide contamination of all the fruits and vegetables.
 The dirty dozen with the most pesticides include celery at number two followed by strawberries, peaches, spinach, nectarines, grapes, sweet bell peppers, potatoes, blueberries, lettuce and kale.

-“Iowa Lodging at Quiet Walker Lodge Bed and Breakfast, a Country Inn and Dubuque area bed and breakfast located near Dubuque, Iowa” />This beautiful Luna moth was attached to a wooden post on the deck.
+This beautiful Luna moth was attached to a wooden post on the deck.
 Last summer my husband saw one with a 4 inch wing span.
 The Luna moth is one of the largest moths in North America.
 The pale green wings have either pink or yellow margins on them.
 The Northern moths and the Southern individuals born in the summer have the yellow margins.

 The adult Luna moths are very strong fliers.
 When they first exit the cocoon it takes them up to two hours to get their wings.
 They have to pump bodily fluids to their wings and wait about 2 hours before they are able to fly.
 Like a typical silk moth, the adult Luna moth has no mouth and does not feed.
 They only live for about 1 week in the adult form and during this time their sole purpose is to find a mate.
 Mating will take place after midnight and the eggs will be laid the following evening.
 The eggs will hatch in about a week and the caterpillars will go through about five in-stars before they create their cocoon and start the whole cycle over.